 Get some blank paper and use it to think of ALL ideas that might work as a business name.
 Don’t evaluate them at this stage.
 You’re brainstorming.
 Just pour them out all over the paper, and come back to consider them later.
 No idea too silly!

 The steps of actually choosing which name you want are personal and up to you.
 Narrow down this list, using what you know about your company and your customer.

 Once you have a few good contenders, you’ll want to make sure that it’s okay to use them.
-Next, we will talk about determining whether your name can be trademarked, and choosing and purchasing a domain name.
-In a post after that, we’ll talk about the practical steps you need to take after renaming an existing business, or naming a new business.
+Next, we will talk about determining whether your name can be trademarked and choosing and purchasing a domain name.
+In a post after that, we’ll talk about the practical steps you need to take after renaming an existing business or naming a new business.
 Stay tuned for these posts!
 Subscribe to our newsletter so you don’t miss them.

 Need some help?

-We offer business name consultation at Aeolidia, if you’d like some help coming up with and researching a business name.
-You will answer a questionnaire about what you think will work for you and your customers, words you like and don’t like, and the feel you’re going for.
+We offer business name consultation at Aeolidia if you’d like some help coming up with and researching a business name.
+You will answer a questionnaire about what you think will work for you and your customers, words you like and don’t like, and the feeling you’re going for.
 Our copywriter will then brainstorm possible business name ideas, making sure each has a good domain name and isn’t being used by a competitor.
-Then you can go over the list and we refine from there until we have the perfect name for your business (and once you have a name, we’d love to talk about your logo!).
+Then you can go over the list and we refine it from there until we have the perfect name for your business (and once you have a name, we’d love to talk about your logo!).

 If you’d like a peek into how the process works, read more about business name brainstorming on the Aeolidia blog.
 That link has articles about choosing business names, business taglines, trademarking, changing your business name, and more.

 We write a new email each week to help you grow your business.

 Let's take your online shop to the next level